JulianBerle/JulianBerle/README.md

 ## About Me!

 Hi, I am Julian Berle.
-I'm a 15 year old software developer student from Amersfoort the Netherlands.
+I'm a 15 year old software developer student from the Netherlands.
 I am currently studying at ROC Midden Nederland in Amersfoort, and I'm learning how to code with HTML, CSS and JavaScript.

 ### Connect with me: